-The University of Chicago Medicine provides several choices for your health coverage needs.
-You can choose from among two health maintenance organization (HMO) plans, or a traditional fee-for-service preferred provider organization (PPO) plan.
+The University of Chicago Medicine provides choices for your health coverage needs.
+You can choose from a maintenance organization (HMO) plan, or a traditional fee-for-service preferred provider organization (PPO) plan.

 We offer different dental plans to fit your individual needs.
 Choices include a dental co-pay plan and a preferred provider organization (PPO) plan.

-The University of Chicago Medicine offers a HMO vision plan as part of the BCBS HMO benefit, and a stand alone comprehensive plan that covers most expenses associated with general vision care administered by Superior Vision.
+The University of Chicago Medicine offers a stand alone comprehensive plan that covers most expenses associated with general vision care administered by Superior Vision.